AmilPani/VHDL-MIPS-Processor/README.md

 ### MIPS Instructions
 Each unit in the diagram above has its own .vhd file.
 This MIPS processor is capable of reading assembly language instructions via intsmem.vhd.
-The table below displays all the MIPS instructions:
+The table below displays all the readable MIPS instructions:

 | No   | Operation                        | Format | Mnemonic | Opcode | Function |
 |----- | -------------------------------- | ------ | -------- | ------ | -------- |